ad-world/ad-world/README.md

 * You can also learn more about me on my <a href="https://aryaman.dev">website</a>.

 ## 📈 Currently working on...
+* Dubstep, a spotify playlist generator built on top of Cohere AI's LLMs
 * Working on Music Sessions Reimagined (JAMS), a rebuild of my project titled "Music Sessions" in TypeScript.
 * Rebuilding the UW MathSoc website and internal systems.